Ferryside: Transport

 Ferryside railway station has regular rail connections to London Paddington, Pembroke Dock, Milford Haven, Carmarthen, Swansea and Cardiff.
 Bus services connect to Carmarthen and Llanelli.

 Ferry crossing

 The ferry service across the River Tywi to Llansteffan was discontinued in the 1950s.

-A new service was launched in 2018 by Carmarthen Bay Ferries using a customized Sealegs Amphibious Craft offering 15 minute crossings to Llansteffan and two hour river excursions, having received a grant of £300,000 from the Coastal Communities Fund.
+A new service was launched in 2018 by Carmarthen Bay Ferries using a customized Sealegs Amphibious Craft offering 5-10 minute crossings to Llansteffan and 45 minute estuary and 1 hour sunset trips, having received a grant of £300,000 from the Coastal Communities Fund.
 The grant had been applied for by a former resident of the community, Professor Kenton Morgan and local reactions to the service and the culture of grantsmanship was covered in a BBC Radio 4 programme.

 Community magazine

 STISH is a monthly magazine by the St Ishmael's community for the villagers of Ferryside and Llansaint, run by volunteers to bring news of local events and articles of local interest.
 Ferryside Village Forum is an online source of information.